johandry/mac/README.md

 1. Go to **System Preferences**, then **Trackpad** to modify the Trackpad settings.
 2. Open **Finder**, go to **Preferences** (&#8984; + ,), then **General** tab.
 Select your home directory in **New Finder windows show**.
 3. Still on Finder Preferences, go to **Sidebar** tab, select/deselect the items as desired
-4. Open Fider and in the sidebar, order the items and add **Workspace** and **Sandbox** directories, also the **Cloud Storages** directories.
+4. Open Finder and in the sidebar, order the items and add **Workspace** and **Sandbox** directories, also the **Cloud Storages** directories.
 5. In the menu bar, right click on the battery and select **Show Percentage**.

 ### Docker

-Yes, Docker can be installed with `brew` but, as it's an critial application I prefer to install it manually, so:
+Yes, Docker can be installed with `brew` but, as it's an critical application I prefer to install it manually, so:

 1. Download it from [here](https://download.docker.com/mac/stable/Docker.dmg)
    *(It may be required to login first with the DockerHub user)*